Detecting Crashes with Fat-Tail Statistics

 LPPLS detects structure, not statistics.
 It’s looking for a specific pattern: accelerating growth with log-periodic oscillations.
 This pattern appears before both 10% corrections and 80% crashes.
 The tail-based methods need to see the tail thickening, which requires the crash to already be underway.
 LPPLS sees the bubble building.

-The downside: LPPLS has a high false positive rate.
-It frequently detects “bubble signatures” during normal bull markets.
-The solution is combining it with the tail-based methods.
-If LPPLS says “bubble” and kappa says “tails thickening” and VaR is elevated, the signal is more reliable.
+The relatively low precision is inherent: LPPLS frequently detects “bubble signatures” during normal bull markets because super-exponential growth patterns are common.
+The solution is combining it with the tail-based and regime methods.
+If LPPLS says “bubble” and kappa says “tails thickening” and DFA shows persistent dynamics, the signal is more reliable.

 #Why DFA is the best non-bubble method

-The 82% detection rate puts DFA between LPPLS (100%, but with false positives) and the tail-based methods (28-49%).
-DFA is particularly strong on small and medium drawdowns (86% and 88%), where tail-based methods struggle because the distributional shift is subtle.
+DFA’s 82% recall is high but its 22% precision means it also fires in many non-crash periods — persistent dynamics are common in financial markets.
+DFA is particularly strong on small and medium drawdowns (86% and 88% recall), where tail-based methods struggle because the distributional shift is subtle.

 #Combined detector

-The 13 methods fall into four independent categories: bubble detection (LPPLS, GSADF), tail estimation (Hill, Pickands, DEH, QQ, Max-to-Sum, Taleb Kappa, Max-Stability Kappa, GPD VaR), regime detection (DFA, Hurst, Spectral), and structural (multiscale agreement).
-When three or more categories independently signal elevated risk, the combined detector applies a bonus to the crash probability.
+For the combined detector, signals are grouped into four independent categories: bubble (LPPLS and GSADF), tail (Hill, Pickands, DEH, QQ, Max-to-Sum, Taleb Kappa, Max-Stability Kappa, GPD VaR), regime (DFA, Hurst, Spectral, momentum reversal), and structure (multiscale agreement across daily, 3-day, and weekly frequencies, LPPLS critical time proximity, and price velocity).
+When three or more categories independently signal elevated risk, the combined detector applies a +15% bonus to the crash probability.

 | Small (<15%) | Medium (15-30%) | Major (>30%) | Overall | |